On The Spectrum Of Infinite Quantum Graphs: Infinite metric and quantum graphs

 \subsection{Laplace-type operators on infinite graphs}

-Here we recall several natural realisations of the Laplacian on a locally finite graph $\mGraph$.
+Following~\cite{KosMugNic22}, we recall two natural realisations $\mathcal{H}_{\mathrm{N}}$ and $\mathcal{H}_{\mathrm{F}}$ of the Laplacian on a locally finite graph $\mGraph$.
 We start by defining the maximal Laplacian, which does not see the topological structure of the graph.